nopnop2002/esp-idf-mirf/README.md

 __If you want to initialize the nRF24L01 settings after using the Advanced Settings, you need to power cycle the nRF24L01 before executing.__
 Because nRF24L01 remembers the previous setting.
 nRF24L01 does not have Software Reset function.

-# SPI Clock speed
-According to the nRF24L01 datasheet, maximum data rate of 8MHz.
-The SPI clock frequency used by this project is 4MHz.
-Changing it to 8MHz has almost no effect.

 # Wirering